 While some countries joined USSR somewhat willfully, most were forced to join.
 Georgia was one of the later ones.

 As far as I know, the Georgian language was sole in the union that held the status of primary language alongside with Russian.
 The rest had both native and Russian as official languages, but Russian was forced on all member states as a primary (some countries changed their native writing systems to Cyrillic too).

 Today, Russian language in Georgia is fading very fast.
 I think I’m from the sole transitional generation that is trilingual (Georgian, Russian, and English).
 The generation born after the collapse of the union barely understands Russian at all.

 English in USSR was like Japanese is in the west now, exotic and cool, although useless outside of its country.
 Today, English is de-facto second language in Georgia.
 While not officially recognized, all signs, banners and even official documents are bilingual—Georgian and English.
 I’d say a third of the post-soviet countries are like that, while others keep (due to multiple reasons) Russian as an essential language.

 Georgian language doesn’t look like Russian and does not use Cyrillic.
-In fact, it doesn’t look like any other script on the planet.
+In fact, it doesn’t look like any other language on the planet.

 Thanks for reading and accept my apologies if I came up like a slightly ticked-off teacher (soviet teacher?).
 Now you know, that R in USSR doesn’t stand for Russia.